 The starting archetype using animal cards with blood cost.
 The Cat (returns after death), Ouroboros (grows each death), and Mantis God (attacks all three lanes) are the most broken cards.
 Beast decks sacrifice low-cost cards to play devastating high-cost creatures.

-Best with: Ouroboros, Mantis God, Cat, Black Goat (free sacrifice fodder) Stat focus: Sacrifice efficiency, board control, Ouroboros growth
+Best with: Ouroboros, Mantis God, Cat, Black Goat (free sacrifice fodder) — see our builds guide for full setup.
+Stat focus: Sacrifice efficiency, board control, Ouroboros growth

 Undead Deck (A-Tier)